bdambrosio/AllTheWorldAPlay/README.md

 [^1]: a simple wrapper around exllamav2.
 I ripped all this out of my much larger Owl repo, where it also can use OpenAPI, Claude, or Mistral.
 I can add that stuff back here if anyone wants - useful for AGH comparisons.

 [^2]: Yeah, I know, no requirements.txt or other installer?
 Hey, this is <really> early, sorry.
-More to the point, before I make it too easy to get running there is a shortlist of bugfixes and improvements I need to make.
+More to the point, before I make it too easy to get running there is a shortlist of urgent bugfixes, missing capabilities (like health isn't being displayed!) and improvements (esp. in planning, action determination, ....)
+I need to make.